yitmeng00/my-tasks-to-do-app/README.md

 ```

 ## License
-This project does not has any license.
+This project is licensed under the MIT License.